tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 9. For the capture name, enter **databasetraffic**

 10. Notice the ability to save the capture file to the local machine or an Azure storage account.
-Ensure that the storage account is selected.
+Ensure that the resource group storage account is selected.

     ![In this screenshot, databasetraffic is entered in the Packet capture name box, and the Storage account check box is selected.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image70.png "Dialog box screenshot")